Manashi05/my-js-project/README.md

-# Tic-Tac-Toe Game
+# Tic-Tac-Toe Web Game

-A simple **Tic-Tac-Toe** game using HTML, CSS, and JavaScript.
-Two players can play on the same device.
+A simple interactive Tic-Tac-Toe game built using HTML, CSS, and JavaScript.
+This project focuses on implementing game logic, DOM manipulation, and user interaction.

 ## Features

-- Two-player gameplay (X and O).
+- Two-player gameplay (X and O)
+- Real-time winner detection (rows, columns, diagonals)
+- Draw detection when the board is full
+- Reset and New Game functionality
-- Detects winner and announces it.
+- Clean and responsive UI

-- Detects draw if all boxes are filled.
-- Reset or start a new game anytime.
+## Tech Stack
+- HTML
+- CSS
+- JavaScript (Vanilla JS)

-## How to Play
+## How It Works

-1. Click an empty box to place your mark (O starts first).
-2. Players take turns automatically.
+- Players take turns clicking on the grid
-3. Winner is announced when a player gets 3 marks in a row, column, or diagonal.
-4. Draw is announced if all boxes are filled with no winner.
-5. Use **Reset** or **New Game** to restart.
+- JavaScript tracks moves and updates the UI dynamically
+- Winning conditions are checked after each move using predefined patterns

 ## How to Run

-1. Download or clone the repository.
+1. Clone or download the repository
-2. Open `index.html` in a browser.
+2. Open `index.html` in your browser
-3. Start playing!
+3. Start playing

-## File Structure
+## Project Structure

-index.html # Main HTML file --
-style.css # CSS styling --
+- `index.html` – Structure of the game
+- `style.css` – Styling and layout
+- `script.js` – Game logic and interactions

+## What I Learned
+- Handling user interactions using JavaScript
-script.js # JavaScript game logic --
+- Implementing game logic and condition checking
-README.md # Project documentation
+- Manipulating the DOM dynamically
+- Structuring a small frontend project

-## Screenshots / Demo
+## Demo

-Here is a preview of the game:
+(Add your GitHub Pages link here if available)

+## Preview
 ![Tic-Tac-Toe Screenshot](Tic_Tac_Toe.jpg)